sraveen7095/Golang-retrieve-file-from-sqlserver/README.md

 # Golang-retrieve-file-from-sqlserver

-> A Simple Web App which helps you to upload files to sqlserver using Golang
+> A Simple Web App which helps you to Retrieve files from sqlserver using Golang

 > With Goland Framework

 > Golang,Html

->file to bytes[]
+>bytes[] to file